kexiZeroing/kexiZeroing.github.io/src/posts/algorithm-basics.md

 };
 ```

-Find the integer square root; Check if a number is the perfect square number.
+a) Find the integer square root; b) Check if a number is the perfect square number.

 ```js
 function getSquareRoot(num) {